brikteknologier/seraph-model/README.md

 ## 0.6.0

+See [migration guide](#migration) for details on migrating from 0.5.0 to 0.6.0.
+If you've been using 0.5.0 this is mandatory, your models won't work if you don't migrate.

 * Models now use [labels](http://docs.neo4j.org/chunked/milestone/graphdb-neo4j-labels.html) (new in neo4j 2) instead of legacy indexes to keep track of their type.
 * Removed all legacy indexing.
 Any legacy indexes you use should be now created manually.
 The `afterSave` or `beforeSave` events are recommended for this